Below we explain where each one is and whether you should book a hotel on Hong Kong Island or stay in Kowloon.

 Verdict: Where to stay?

 If it's your first time in Hong Kong and you can afford it, stay on Hong Kong Island.
 It remains the best of the city from a tourist point of view – from the historic buildings to the bars and restaurants of Wan Chai and Lan Kwai Fong.
-It's more enjoyable to walk to your favourite nightspot, rather than having to jump on the metro.
+It's more enjoyable to walk to your favorite nightspot, rather than having to jump on the metro.
 There are many reasons to visit Kowloon but most tourists will spend more of their time on the island.

 The exception is if you want to save a bit of cash.
-There are cheaper neighbourhoods to stay in on Hong Kong Island than Central, such as the east of the north shore and areas out past North Point, but these are less convenient and less interesting than Tsim Sha Tsui.
+There are cheaper neighborhoods to stay in on Hong Kong Island than Central, such as the east of the north shore and areas out past North Point, but these are less convenient and less interesting than Tsim Sha Tsui.
 The heart of Kowloon has more mid range hotels than anywhere else in Hong Kong and there is much more going on here than in the further flung reaches of Hong Kong Island.

 If you don't mind hitting the MTR a few times a day you will definitely get better value in Kowloon.
 See our Kowloon hotels for under $100 to get you started.